auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 ```

 A quick look is enough to realize that this class has mostly interface responsibilities.
-It also has navigation flow dependency in __prepareForSegue(::)__ - something that will change in VIPER with the Router layer.
+It also has navigation flow dependency in _prepareForSegue(::)_ - something that will change in VIPER with the Router layer.

-Now take a closer look at the class extension that conforms to the _UITableViewDataSource_ protocol.
-The implemented functions don't interact directly with the __Contact__ class in the Model layer - instead, it gets the data (represented by the __ViewModel__) the way it will be displayed, already formatted by the __ViewModelController__.
+Now take a closer look at the class extension that conforms to the UITableViewDataSource protocol.
+The implemented functions don't interact directly with the Contact class in the Model layer - instead, it gets the data (represented by the ContactViewModel struct) the way it's going to be displayed, already formatted by the ViewModelController.

 Same thing happens with the closure that is called when a contact is created.
 Its only work is to insert a new row in the table view - that's only an interface update!

-Now it's necessary to guarantee the data binding between the _UITableViewCell_ subclass and the ViewModel.
+Now it's necessary to guarantee the data binding between the UITableViewCell subclass and the ViewModel.
 Replace the **ContactsTableViewCell.swift** file with the following code.

 ```swift
 import Foundation